justinfmccarty/Weather-File-Builder/README.md

 **Interactive CLI** (`interactive.py`)
 - Menu-driven workflows with input validation
 - Pre-configured presets for common use cases
-- Smart filename generation with location/date info
+- Smart filename and project directory generation with location/date info
+- Existing project detection with status display
+- Configuration reuse from previous runs
 - Built-in help system

+**Command-line Interface** (`cli.py`)
+- Traditional CLI for scripting and automation
+- Project status checking and resume capability
+- Compatible with all core functionality
+- Displays configuration and log paths in results

 ---